I am not a tax advisor. But many clients have questions about how gifts both affect their mortgage application and their taxes. I am happy to explain:

 3. Tax consequences

-So for many families – who do not expect to receive an inheritance in excess of the lifetime exemption – receiving a gift larger than $14,000 won’t have an effect on federal income taxes.
+So for many families – who do not expect to receive an inheritance in excess of the lifetime exemption – receiving a gift larger than $16,000 won’t have an effect on federal income taxes.
+Keep in mind that some states may have lower estate tax exemptions.
+And certainly, every year, the estate tax exemptions will change.

 4. Documenting the transfer of a gift